mantidproject/mantid/docs/source/api/python/mantid/geometry/ComponentInfo.rst

 --------
 Purpose
 --------
 The purpose of the ``ComponentInfo`` object is to allow the user to access geometric information about the components which are part of a beamline.
 A component is any physical item or group of items that is registered for the purpose of data reduction.
-The ``ComponentInfo`` object can be used to access information such as the total number of components in the beamline, the absolute position of a component as well as the absolute rotation of a component.
+The ``ComponentInfo`` object can be used to access information such as the total number of components in the beamline, the absolute position of a component as well as the absolute rotation of a component. ``ComponentInfo`` provides tree like access to the beamline including all the detectors.

-Many users may need this extra information so that they can have a better understanding of the beamline they are using and the components that make up the beamline - e.g. detectors.
+Many users may need this extra information so that they can have a better understanding of the beamline they are using and the components that make up the beamline - e.g. detectors, banks, choppers.
 This extra information is easy and fast to access.

 ComponentInfo is one of three objects that the user can gain access to from a workspace.
 The other two are:
   * ``SpectrumInfo``
   * ``DetectorInfo``

 ---------
 Indexing